 Join the Got Your 6 community online and help spread the movement.
 Connect with veterans, civilians, and other Got Your 6 supporters through social media.
 This is a great way to learn about military life and veteran transitions, engage in discussions, and help bridge the civilian-military divide.
 They also show that you’re part of a movement to make our communities better and stronger.
 Join us! #GotYour6

 Knowledge is powerful and it is one of the keys to bridging the civilian-military divide.
-One of the easiest ways to learn more about veterans, military families, and the Got Your 6 campaign is by taking a moment to watch a video…or a few!
+One of the easiest ways to learn more about veterans, military families, and Got Your 6 is to watch a video.
+Visit our Youtube channel.

 You have something to offer—you have experience and expertise gained from a lifetime of hard work.
 You have a lot you could teach someone.
-You can do that by becoming a mentor to the child of a military family.
+And you can do that by becoming a mentor to the child of a military family.
 A military child, a model of resilience, can benefit from a role model and a friend like you who’s deeply rooted in your community.
-You can also benefit from them.

 To learn more about mentoring a military child, contact the Military Child Education Coalition.
-And if you can’t find a military child in your community, then serve as a mentor through Big Brothers Big Sisters.
+If you can’t find a military child in your community, then serve as a mentor through Big Brothers Big Sisters.